casdijkman/c4s/NOTES.md

 ## To do

+- Complete css class examples documentation
+- Publish as NPM module.
+Do minor version release (0.6.0)
 - Enable and publish source maps
   See: https://stackoverflow.com/a/38442789
 - Rewrite shell scripts to be node scripts (low priority)
+- Add "What is C4S" text to index.njk page

 ### Modules to add